A QUICK SUMMARY – FOR THE BUSY ONES

 TABLE OF CONTENTS

 Contrary to popular belief, great apps don’t just spawn out of thin air.
 They are an effect of careful planning, work of many people and long time of development.
 Preparation is as important for you as it is for the people that will eventually work for you.
-That is why it’s good to come prepared to talk with a Software House you want to outsource your project to.
+That is why it’s good to come prepared to talk with a software development agency you want to outsource your project to.

-Here are some essential, important and useful information that should find their way onto the project specification that you hand out for assessment and estimation.
+Below you’ll find a set of essential information that should appear in the project specification document that you hand out for assessment and estimation.

-Knowing what your company does and what role the app will play in your business will help us understand you and your needs better.
+Knowing what your company does and what role the app will play in your business will help a vendor understand you and your needs better.
 When a development team understands why they’re coding something, they’ll be able to match their solutions to your goals.

 Limitations – is there a budget constraint?
 Are you aiming for a specific deadline (if yes, why)?